 - predicting cognitions / emotions / behaviors

-It is interesting as to just how little the general public knows about how the body generates EMF signals and how these signals can be read using various technologies.
+The general public is basically unaware as to how the body generates EMF signals and how these signals can be read using various technologies.
 Perhaps the most interesting way to introduce this to you is to reference some of the research being performed by one of the largest and most well funded research institutions employed by the US Government and Military, “Darpa“.
 For instance, Darpa has created an initiative called “Electrical Prescriptions”, which seeks to deliver non-pharmacological treatments for pain, general inflammation, post-traumatic stress, severe anxiety, and trauma that employ precise, closed-loop, non-invasive modulation of the patient’s peripheral nervous system.
 Called, “ElectRx”, the technology would exploit and supplement the body’s natural ability to quickly and effectively heal itself, intervening when required to correct or bolster nervous system activity, by establishing the underlying science and developing the technologies that could enable artificial modulation of peripheral nerves to restore healthy patterns of signaling in these neural circuits.

 In 2017 DARPA initiated research into the ability to upload and download knowledge directly into and from the brain, and is working to create an ability for people to telepathically communicate.
 They are researching how we can read and write to soldiers’ minds [second article here].
 And, how to read their minds and control their bodies [Sources: Defense One, Wired, Wired, Nextgov, Express, Time, Defense One, Wired].
 Darpa has also initiated seven projects aimed to: stimulate the vagus nerve using electrical impulses (affecting different parts of the body), use pulses of light to alter neural circuits involved in neuropathic pain, explain how ultrasound can be used to stimulate neurons, and use magnetic fields to activate neurons [Source: Darpa].